kyleburton/diocean/README.md

 # Roadmap / *TODO*

-Documentation: both a basic manual and help text for the application (scrape some of this from the on-line html guide?).
+Documentation: both a basic manual and help text for the application (link back to the on-line API documentation).

 Factor the HTTP Api into a re-useable library, separate the command line interface and formatting of results into a separate module.
 The command line interface deals with configuration, input and output.
 The light-weight api abstracts the HTTP interface.

 Support json output in addition to tab delimited output.
-This would be useful in conjunction with tools like "jq":http://stedolan.github.io/jq/.
+This would be useful in conjunction with tools like [jq](http://stedolan.github.io/jq/).

 ### API Support